 Real estate appreciation rates in Winston-Salem's have tracked to near the national average over the last then years, with the annual appreciation rate averaging 2.01% during the period.

 Appreciation rates are so strong in Winston-Salem that despite a nationwide downturn in the housing market, Winston-Salem real estate has continued to appreciate in value faster than most communities.
 Looking at just the latest twelve months, Winston-Salem appreciation rates continue to be some of the highest in America, at 6.54%, which is higher than appreciation rates in 86.60% of the cities and towns in the nation.
 Based on the last twelve months, short-term real estate investors have found good fortune in Winston-Salem.
 Winston-Salem appreciation rates in the latest quarter were at -0.22%, which equates to an annual appreciation rate of -0.89%.

 Notably, Winston-Salem's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to North Carolina, our data show that Winston-Salem's latest annual appreciation rate is lower than 70% of the other cities and towns in North Carolina.
+Relative to North Carolina, our data show that Winston-Salem's latest annual appreciation rate is higher than 70% of the other cities and towns in North Carolina.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Winston-Salem differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Winston-Salem - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Winston-Salem real estate investment or home purchase decisions.